ILLIXR/ILLIXR/docs/writing_your_plugin.md

 | 14     | Set which libraries are built by the Plotter package.
 In this example `libplotter.so` and `libalt_plotter.so` are being built. |

 ### External Plugins
-For plugins that are external packages (e.g. Kimera_VIO) you need only create a `GetX.cmake` file as above and add the plugin name to the `external_plugins` list in `profiles/plugins.yaml`.
+For plugins that are external packages (e.g. Audio_Pipeline) you need only create a `GetX.cmake` file as above and add the plugin name to the `external_plugins` list in `profiles/plugins.yaml`.

 External plugins with external dependencies are a bit more work, but are straight forward.
-See how Kimera_VIO is handled in the main CMakeLists.txt file.
+See how Audio Pipeline is handled.

 ## Tutorial